sdentro/randomclone_single_smchet_docker/README.md

-Pipeline for RandomClone Single for SMC-het
+Pipeline for RandomClone methods that generate random subclonal reconstructions for SMC-het